Complete shutdown in IOK against Indian oppression

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-HELD SRINAGAR: In occupied Kashmir, a complete strike was observed on Friday, against the Indian aggression, wanton arrests, unrelenting killing of youth and attack on the Muslim identity of the territory by Narendra Modi-led fascist government.
+SRINAGAR: In occupied Kashmir, complete strike was observed, Friday, against the Indian aggression, wanton arrests, unrelenting killing of youth and attack on the Muslim identity of the territory by Narendra Modi-led fascist government.

-The APHC had also called for anti-India demonstrations after the Juma prayers.
-However, the occupation authorities imposed strict restrictions by deploying Indian troops and police personnel in strength across the territory to keep the people indoors.
+The APHC had also called for anti-India demonstrations after Juma prayers, today.
+However, the occupation authorities imposed strict restrictions by deploying Indian troops and police personnel in strength across the territory to keep people indoors.